 Military retirement ceremonies

-Such ceremonies are usually solemn occasions although humorous recollections about the retiree's experience in service are often encouraged.
+Such ceremonies are solemn occasions marked by dignity and pagentry.
+But speeches at such formal occasions often include humorous recollections about the retiree's experiences in service.

 The formal ceremony usually has the following elements: